 Pandemic caregiving support for the CEE community

 The ongoing global pandemic is having enormous consequences for faculty, staff and students, especially those who have caregiver responsibilities.
 Seattle Public Schools have moved online for Fall 2020, which will strongly impact families in Seattle.
 While the pandemic is far from over, the university has now taken on a number of programs – something that as a department we are too small to initiate.
 We have listed below some of the activities.

 Our department chair has talked with faculty members, especially female faculty members, who statistically are disproportionately impacted by caregiving responsibilities, to determine accommodations for the caregivers in our community.
 She has given recommendations to UW’s newly established Caregivers Committee, is investigating teaching and service loads for faculty and has reached out to connect with students who are parents.
 See Caring for self and family and COVID-19 Caregiver Task Force for more information.

 Led by CEE graduate students, and inspired by an anti-racism online training many CEE community members participated in, we are implementing a version of a cajitas project.
 The goal is to help foster an inclusive community for new undergraduate students in our department.
 Cajitas (small wooden boxes filled with family artifacts and belongings) were carried by Mexican migrants; in this virtual version, incoming students provide a short video introducing something meaningful to them to their fellow students and the department.
 Fall 2020 status: Implemented.

 We have extensively revised the CEE JEDI website.
 New features include clear statements about our values, an anonymous JEDI feedback form, data from the first listening session, and an itemized list of concrete JEDI progress within the department.
-Fall 2020 status: Implemented.
+Spring 2021 status: Implemented.

 An archive of prior versions of this web page is available.